zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 Even if you choose not to include other languages (and we won't, for the purposes of this tutorial), it's always a good idea to take a look at prior art.
-Not only can we see how other people solved similar problems and use their ideas, and for our program we can also see which weather Web service people tend to use.
+Not only can we see how other people solved similar problems and use their ideas, but for our program we can also see which weather Web service people tend to use.

 The two pieces we'll examine are Perl 5's